P-4all/Camino2.0/posts/2025-08-05-From-UK-to-Karranza.md

 <img src="../images/20250804/20250804_Karrantza_Harana_Valle.JPEG" width="75%" height="75%" />
 </p>
 <p align="center">
-REar path next to the River in the Valley
+The rear path next to the River in the Valley
 </p>